German election: The party programs | DW | 07.09.2021

 The CDU/CSU has promised to abolish the "solidarity surcharge" tax — a tax on personal and corporate income originally introduced as a temporary measure in 1991 to pay for German reunification and other costs.
 The move is expected to primarily benefit higher earners as is the planned increase in the tax allowance for children.

-They have also pledged to reduce taxes for small and medium-income earners, but have not provided details.
-They plan to cut corporate income tax from 15 to 10%.
+They have also pledged to reduce taxes for lower- and medium-income earners, but have not provided details.
+They plan to cut corporate income tax from 15% to 10%.

-The CDU/CSU support Germany playing a leading role in world affairs and support more
+The CDU/CSU support Germany's playing a leading role in world affairs and support more

 Bundeswehr missions abroad.
 They want to focus on trade, climate policy, and the fight against organized crime and terrorism with their partners.
 In the program, China's growing influence is seen as a challenge and Russia as a possible military threat.

-The center-left Social Democrats have titled their election program "out of respect for your future."
+The center-left Social Democrats (SPD) have titled their election program "Out of Respect for Your Future."

 The SPD wants to slash emissions from cars.
-They want a 130 kilometer per hour speed limit on the autobahn and at least 15 million electric cars on the road by 2020.
+The party wants a 130-kilometer-per-hour (78 mph) speed limit on the autobahn and at least 15 million electric cars on the road by 2020.
 They also want rail travel to be "cheaper and more attractive than flying" in Europe.

 The SPD wants a stable minimum pension.
-It would require additional state revenue to top up pension funds.
-They reject further raising the retirement age, which stands at 67.
+The party would require additional state revenue to top up pension funds.
+The SPD rejects further raising the retirement age, which stands at 67.

 To combat the housing shortage and rapidly rising rents, the SPD wants to promote the construction of 100,000 social housing units per year and introduce a rent freeze that ties rents increases to the rate of inflation.
-They want to ensure that municipal land is not sold to companies and want a non-profit housing authority to develop a not-for-profit segment of the housing market.
+The party wants to ensure that municipal land is not sold to companies and for a nonprofit housing authority to develop a not-for-profit segment of the housing market.

 The SPD program defines "foreign security" broadly, including the fight against climate change and the promotion of fair trade.
-They want one-third of development aid — 0.2 % of gross national income — reserved for the poorest developing countries.
+The party wants one-third of development aid — 0.2% of gross national income — reserved for the poorest developing countries.
 The SPD advocates a common European army and is committed to NATO but takes a less confrontational tone than the CDU/CSU on Russia, stating that "there can be peace in Europe not against, but only with Russia."
-The SPD also denounces human rights violations against China, while emphasizing the need for cooperation in areas like climate change.
+The SPD also denounces human rights violations against China, while emphasizing the need for cooperation in areas such as climate change.

 The Greens say Germany is a country of immigration but lacks "an immigration law that actually promotes immigration and does not make it more complicated."
 They want to facilitate immigration and to make naturalization easier.
 They want to grant refugees a secure right to stay after five years while blocking deportations to Syria and Afghanistan.